Embroidered melon Cucumi melo reticulatus

 Space your plantsat least one metre apart.
 Embroidered melons needs room to grow.

-You can start planting when the days get longer.
+You can start seedlings indoors when the days get longer.

 Get your own buckets.
 It's best to choose models made of biodegradable material (peat or coconut fiber).
 This way, you won't have to unstuff your Cucumis melo reticulatus to transplant them into the ground: their roots are fragile.